Table of contents

 5 Conclusion

 If you want to build muscle or lose weight, nutrition plays an integral role.
 However, relying solely on your gut feeling is rarely the right choice.
-A calorie calculator helps you to determine exactly how much energy you need to achieve your goal.
+A calorie calculator will help you determine exactly how much energy you need to reach your goal.
 But why use a calorie requirement calculator at all when it is stated everywhere that the daily calorie requirement of an adult is 2000 kcal?
 This applies to the average, but you are individual!
 Your age, height and other factors have a direct influence on your calorie consumption.

 Read on if you want to know how many calories you need to build muscle or achieve your summer figure and how this is influenced by your individuality.